CalrethonOfMirkwood/tri3CSPPortfolio/index.md

-{% include sidebar.html %}
+{% include navbar.html %}

 # Tri 3 AP CSP Portfolio Page
 This is Sophie Park's AP CSP trimester 3 portfolio page.
-See the sidebar for the pages.
+See the above navbar for pages.